-We regularly evaluate new, core deposit products and in 2020, we launched a deposit product targeted to the needs of our PPP borrowers.
-We intend to have various term offerings to match our funding needs.
-Plans for 2022 include marketing commercial checking accounts to selected business customers and expanded roll out of our deposit product targeted to the needs of our SBA borrowers.
-These accounts offer small business cash management tools including ACH and wire capabilities, competitive interest rates, and personalized customer support.
-The commercial checking account is expected to be a no-fee based account with emphasis on electronic banking.
+We regularly evaluate new, core deposit products and in 2022, we launched an HSA deposit product sourced through Lively, Inc. We intend to have various term offerings to match our funding needs.
 With no current plans to expand our brick-and-mortar branch network, online and mobile banking offers a means to meet customer needs and better efficiency through technology compared to traditional branch networks.
 We believe that the rise of mobile and online banking provides us the opportunity to further leverage the technological competency we have demonstrated in recent years.

 We regularly adjust our investment in liquid assets based upon our assessment of (1) expected loan demand, (2) expected deposit flows, (3) yields available on interest-earning deposits and securities and (4) the objectives of our asset/liability management, funds management and liquidity policies.
 The objective of the liquidity policy is to reduce the risk to our earnings and capital arising from the inability to meet obligations in a timely manner.
 This entails ensuring sufficient funds are available at a reasonable cost to meet potential demands from both fund providers and borrowers.
-Liquid assets, defined as cash and due from banks and interest bearing deposits, were 27.5% of total assets at March 31, 2022.
+Liquid assets, defined as cash and due from banks and interest bearing deposits, were 24.0% of total assets at September 30, 2022.

 We primarily utilize short-term and long-term borrowings to supplement deposits to fund our lending and investment activities, each of which is discussed below.
-At March 31, 2022, we had the ability to access \$9.6 million from the Federal Reserve Bank's Discount Window on a collateralized basis.
+At September 30, 2022, we had the ability to access \$10.1 million from the Federal Reserve Bank's Discount Window on a collateralized basis.
 Through Zions Bank, the Bank had an available unsecured line available of \$1.0 million.
 The Bank had an available unsecured line of credit with Bankers' Bank of the West to borrow up to \$1.05 million in overnight funds.
-We also maintain a \$3.9 million line of credit with Federal Home Loan Bank, secured by specific pledged loans.
-We had no outstanding balances on such unsecured or secured lines of credit as of March 31, 2022.
-In long term borrowings, we had \$1.0 million outstanding at March 31, 2022 related to the PPPLF.
+We also maintain a \$3.2 million line of credit with Federal Home Loan Bank, secured by specific pledged loans.
+We had no outstanding balances on such unsecured or secured lines of credit as of September 30, 2022.
+In long term borrowings, we had \$0.3 million outstanding at September 30, 2022 related to the PPPLF.
 The PPPLF is secured by pledged PPP loans.

 Our most liquid assets are cash and cash equivalents.
 The levels of these assets depend on our operating, financing, lending and investing activities during any given period.
-At March 31, 2022, liquid assets (defined as cash and due from banks and interest bearing deposits), consisting of cash and due from banks, totaled \$116.6 million.
+At September 30, 2022, liquid assets (defined as cash and due from banks and interest bearing deposits), consisting of cash and due from banks, totaled \$92.5 million.
 We believe that our liquid assets combined with the available lines of credit provide adequate liquidity to meet our current financial obligations for at least the next 12 months.